microsoft/regexp-i18n/README.md

 Library provides range of the all letters in Unicode.
 This ranges could be used in the RegExp as a part of the range.
 As ranges include astral symbols from astral pages you need to pass ~u~ flag to the regexp.

-Library tested on latest versons of Safari, Chrome, Firefox and Edge browsers.
+Library tested on latest versions of Safari, Chrome, Firefox and Edge browsers.

 ## Overview